RIVeR-Lab/river_website/content/authors/tarik-kelestemur/_index.md

 ## Biography

-Tarik Kelestemur is a PhD Student in the [Computer Engineering](http://www.ece.neu.edu/) program at [Northeastern University](http://www.neu.edu/) under the supervision of [Robert Platt](https://www.ccs.neu.edu/home/rplatt/) and [Taskin Padir](https://coe.northeastern.edu/people/padir-taskin/).
+Tarik Kelestemur is a PhD Student in the [Computer Engineering](http://www.ece.neu.edu/) program at [Northeastern University](http://www.neu.edu/) under the supervision of [Robert Platt](https://www.ccs.neu.edu/home/rplatt/) and [Taşkın Padır](https://coe.northeastern.edu/people/padir-taskin/).
 He completed his MS degree in the same department in 2018.
 He received his BS degree in Electrical and Electronic Engineering from [TOBB University of Economy and Technology](https://www.etu.edu.tr/en) in Turkey.
 His research interests lie at the intersection of machine